Skip to content

 func _ready() -> void:

-• verbal - this is essential the verbose, text version of status
+- verbal - The verbose, text version of status

 Checking For Errors